 Additional costs for your vein treatment depends on factors such as the procedure type, the surgeon fees, the location where the procedure takes place, the type of anesthesia that will be used, and the geographical area in which you live.
 The type of insurance coverage you have will factor into the price of the procedure.
 Insurance companies may cover medically necessary vein treatments, but keep in mind they may not offer any coverage for the cosmetic treatment of spider veins.
 Your surgeon’s office may offer payment plans or incentives based on the number of treatments you receive as well.
 Check with your provider to see if they are running promotions or have financing options available.

 How Long Does it Take to Recover from a Vein Treatment?

-To encourage healing, stop any smoking or alcohol habits for at least 1 week before and after surgery, regardless of treatment method.
+To encourage healing, stop any smoking or alcohol habits for at least 1 week before and after surgery, regardless of the treatment method.
 These can interfere with proper blood flow and cause increased bruising.
-It is also advisable to stop taking any blood thinning medications during this time as well.
-These things all have a negative impact on the way you recover and could mean that some of the side effects from treatment, such as bruising, swelling, tingling, tightness, or redness around your incision sites might linger longer than necessary.
+It is also advisable to stop taking any blood-thinning medications during this time as well.
+These things all hurt the way you recover and could mean that some of the side effects from treatment, such as bruising, swelling, tingling, tightness, or redness around your incision sites might linger longer than necessary.
 Assuming you undergo a normal treatment and recovery, you are realistically looking at between 1-4 weeks for complete recovery from your procedure.